naccdata/data-platform-demos/README.md

 ## Setting up demo environment

-1. Install [Docker](https://www.docker.com) installed to run the demo examples.
+1. Install [Docker](https://www.docker.com) to run the demo examples.

 2. We recommend running the demo within a VSCode devcontainer to avoid dependency issues.
    This repo setup to be run within a devcontainer with Python 3.11 and Docker.